saurabhchoudhury/architecture-center/docs/guide/architecture-styles/web-queue-worker.md

 ## Web-queue-worker on Azure App Service

 This section describes a recommended web-queue-worker architecture that uses Azure App Service.
-For more details

 ![](./images/web-queue-worker-physical.png)